bitcoin-dot-org/Bitcoin.org/_includes/guide_block_chain.md

 <!-- paragraph below based on src/main.cpp CheckForkWarningConditions() -->

 Bitcoin Core includes code that detects a hard fork by looking at block chain proof of work.
-If a node receives block chain headers demonstrating six blocks more proof of work than the best chain this node considers valid, the node reports an error in the `getinfo` RPC results and runs the `-alertnotify` command if set.
+If a non-upgraded node receives block chain headers demonstrating at least six blocks more proof of work than the best chain it considers valid, the node reports an error in the `getinfo` RPC results and runs the `-alertnotify` command if set.
+This warns the operator that the non-upgraded node can't switch to what is likely the best block chain.

 Full nodes can also check block and transaction version numbers.
 If the block or transaction version numbers seen in several recent blocks are higher than the version numbers the node uses, it can assume it doesn't use the current consensus rules.
-Future versions of Bitcoin Core (>0.9.3) will likely report this situation through the `getinfo` RPC and `-alertnotify` command if set.
+Bitcoin Core 0.10.0 reports this situation through the `getinfo` RPC and `-alertnotify` command if set.

-In either case, data should not be relied upon if it comes from a node that apparently isn't using the current consensus rules.
+In either case, block and transaction data should not be relied upon if it comes from a node that apparently isn't using the current consensus rules.

 SPV clients which connect to full nodes can detect a likely hard fork by